rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.5.2.6 We speak your language

+* New: you can now properly translate duration times (hour, minute, etc.) to any language!
+* Better: Suppress  Mediavine Publisher Network ads from showing up when printing recipe

 4.5.2.4 Better Ratings